The Tower of London has been a fixture on London’s landscape for over a thousand years.

 For security reasons, photography is not allowed in the exhibit.

-One of the best things that you can do at the Tower of London is to join a tour led by a Yeoman Warder.
+One of the best ways to see the Tower of London is to join a tour led by a Yeoman Warder.
 Educational and entertaining in equal measure, tales of pain and passion, treachery and torture are delivered with style.

 These 45-minute walking tours start from the moat at the Tower’s entrance and are included in the price of your admission ticket.
 The times of the tours are posted on a board at the entrance.